 Wash and dry all produce.
 Preheat oven to 400 degrees.
 Peel shallot, then thinly slice into rings.
 Cut ciabattas into 1-inch cubes.
 Halve tomatoes lengthwise.
 Strip thyme leaves from stems until you have 1 tsp; reserve remaining sprigs.
 Thinly slice garlic, then place in a large bowl with 2 TBSP olive oil and microwave on high until fragrant, about 30 seconds.

-Add ciabattas and stripped thyme leaves to bowl with garlic mixture.
+Add ciabatta and stripped thyme leaves to bowl with garlic mixture.
 Toss to coat.
 Spread on one half of a baking sheet.
-Place shallot on other half and toss with a drizzle of olive oil.
+Place shallots on other half.
+Toss with a drizzle of olive oil.
 Season both with salt and pepper.
-Bake in oven until shallot is soft and ciabattas are toasted, 8-10 minutes.
+Bake in oven until shallots are soft and ciabattas are toasted, 8-10 minutes.

 Discard any pieces of garlic stuck to ciabattas.
-Toss tomatoes in another large bowl with remaining balsamic vinegar and 1 TBSP olive oil.
+Toss tomatoes in a large bowl with remaining balsamic vinegar and 1 TBSP olive oil.
 Season with salt and pepper.
-Add shallot, ciabattas, arugula, and any resting juices from steak on plate.
+Add shallot, ciabattas, watercress, and any resting juices from steak on plate.
 Season with salt and pepper.
 TIP: Add a drizzle of olive oil if salad seems dry.